tpoisot/ScientificComputingForTheRestOfUs/content/capstones/runge_kutta_integration.md

 {{< figure src="../figures/runge_kutta_integration_8_1.svg" title="Using a second-order Runge-Kutta method is changing the result quite a lot.
 Although the naive method is finding the correct endpoint, it is underestimating the growth at first."  >}}

-And now, we can use this function to
+And now, we can use this function to simulate the dynamics of many, many populations:

 ````julia
 N = 200